National search for new volleyball coach to begin immediately.

-Ruth Lawanson enters her second year as the head coach for the University of Nevada volleyball program and third as a member of the Wolf Pack coaching staff.
+Ruth Lawanson enters her fourth season at the helm of the University of Nevada volleyball program and her fifth as a member of the Wolf Pack coaching staff.

 After one season as an assistant coach with the University of Nevada volleyball program Ruth Lawanson was named the interim head coach on Feb.
-1, 2011, and after serving in that capacity for seven short months Athletics Director Cary Groth named her the permanent head coach on July 22, 2011.
-Lawanson is in charge of all aspects of the program and will continue to work with the middle blockers and right side hitters.
+1, 2011, and after serving in that capacity for seven short months, former Athletics Director Cary Groth named her the permanent head coach on July 22, 2011.
+Lawanson is in charge of all aspects of the program and continues to work with the middle blockers and right side hitters.

 In her first year leading the program the Pack posted a 5-21 mark and went 2-12 in the Western Athletic Conference.
 Two of her middle blockers earned all-conference honors as junior Janelle Batista was a second-team selection and redshirt-freshman Tessa Lea`ea was named to the freshman team.
 Seven members of the 2011 team earned WAC academic honors.